 In December we acquired the vines of Tiltridge Vineyard.
 Located just down the road from Lovells Vineyard, the couple running this vineyard had inspired us to believe that English wine could be palatable and high-end.
 They had also given us timely advice over our first couple of years of grape growing.
 We are committed to continuing the high standards set by the award winning Elgar Wines of Tiltridge Vineyard.

-The new vines also increased our potential capacity to 8,000 bottles with an option of a further increase to 20,000 bottles in another five years.
-The grapes at Tiltridge complement the varieties at Lovells as well as add maturity to our grape selection.
+The new vines also increased our potential capacity to 8,000 bottles with an option of a further increase to 15,000 bottles in another five years.

-Now that we have the mature vines at Tiltridge together with the quality vines at Lovells Vineyard we look forward to continuing to produce the award-winning Elgar Wine.
-It has proved a popular local tipple stocked by restaurants, wine merchants, hotels and delicatessens in the Malvern area.
+Our wines have proved a popular local tipple stocked by restaurants, wine merchants, hotels and delicatessens in the Malvern area.
 An important part of our mission has always been to champion both Malvern wine as well as English wine.